PASTAplus/PEP/peps/pep-9.md

 POST: /auth/v1/eml

 addEML(principal, eml)
-    principal: The owner of the data package (may be either a PASTA-ID or an IdP identifier)
+    principal: The owner of the data package (may be either a EDI-ID or an IdP identifier)
     eml: valid EML document as a string
     return:
         200 OK if successful